ecological-systems-design/biotrails/README.md

 # BIOTRAILS project

-This repository provides all scripts used for in Task 3.3 of the [BIOTRAILS](https://biotrailsproject.eu/) project.
+This repository provides all scripts used in Task 3.3 of the [BIOTRAILS](https://biotrailsproject.eu/) project.